dado-offbrand/Cybork/README.md

 Cybork, the dog that will never be complete.

-Using Moteus C1 and Xaomi Cybergears slammed together, with an additional AS5048B encoder on the outputs, this Quadruped will be an 8DOF guy that is quite small.
+Using Moteus C1 and Xaomi Cybergears slammed together in an 8DOF configuration, this will be a small robot.
+Additional chat functions will be added via the OpenAI platform for fun.